-Note: This sermon recording was cut short by about 10 minutes.
+Note: This sermon audio recording was lost.

 Themes in Job (02) - Why is This Happening?

 Now there was a day when the sons of God came to present themselves before the LORD, and Satan also came among them.
 7 The LORD said to Satan, “From where do you come?”
 Then Satan answered the LORD and said, “From roaming about on the earth and walking around on it.”
 8 The LORD said to Satan, “Have you considered My servant Job?
 For there is no one like him on the earth, a blameless and upright man, fearing God and turning away from evil.”
 9 Then Satan answered the LORD, “Does Job fear God for nothing?
 10 “Have You not made a hedge about him and his house and all that he has, on every side?
 You have blessed the work of his hands, and his possessions have increased in the land.
 11 “But put forth Your hand now and touch all that he has; he will surely curse You to Your face.”
 12 Then the LORD said to Satan, “Behold, all that he has is in your power, only do not put forth your hand on him.”
 So Satan departed from the presence of the LORD.
 Job 1:5–12

 In our study last week, we considered the overall structure and meaning of Job.
 Despite the confusion of the middle dialogues between Job and his friends, the prologue (ch.
 1) and epilogue (ch.
 2) show us a very clear progression.
 It is a progression of blessing, as well as sanctification.
 Job is becoming a “son of God.”
 Job is a story of pain and suffering, yes, but also a story of maturity.
 Job begins as a faithful “child of God” and by the end we have him receiving the “double portion” as a firstborn son with glorious daughters.
 Note, once again all that Job had: